DanCCroft/LSC-Serial-Parser/docs/dx_README.md

-Annotated versions of the core scripts explaining parsing logic, design decisions, and data handling strategies.
-A systemd cheat sheet is also included for quick reference while maintaning the system.
+Here are annotated versions of the core scripts explaining parsing logic, key design decisions, and data handling strategies.

+These scripts correspond to the core pipline stages:
+    Capture → Parser → Reporter

+They provide insight into how the system handles ambiguous data, reconstructs sample records, and preserved calibration output.

+A systemd cheat sheet has also been included as a quick reference for maintaining the system.

-The scripts are intended for understanding, not execution.
+**These scripts are intended for understanding only and should not be used directly in the runtime pipeline.**